 Sigma Alpha Pi (SAP) National Society of Leadership and Success: Sigma Alpha Pi is the honor society of the National Society for Leadership and Success.
 The Society is a renowned nationwide training organization dedicated to creating long-term positive changes in student’s lives.
 Students must have a GPA of 2.5 or higher.
 Membership fee $85.00.

-Student Government Association: The Florida Keys Community College Student Government Association provides guidance and direction to the student body, develops student programs and activities, promotes student involvement, develops positive working relationships and provides students with opportunities to develop and exercise leadership skills.
+Student Government Association: The College of the Florida Keys Student Government Association provides guidance and direction to the student body, develops student programs and activities, promotes student involvement, develops positive working relationships and provides students with opportunities to develop and exercise leadership skills.

 This is Me (LGBTQIA) Organization: Our mission is to offer an opportunity for students to network in a safe space for LGBTQIA students and their allies to explore issues, discuss topics and events.